akutschi/ansible_wireguard/README.md

 wireguard_port: '4242'
 ```

-And then we just run the same playbook like in the example without adding peers:
+And then we just run a playbook like in the example without adding peers:

 ```yml
 # wireguard-playbook.yml